YairLevi/Lecture4U/README.md

 ### Microservices
 #### OCR
 #### Speech to text
-Our goal is to tanscibe the given .m4a audio file and write for each topic it's timestamp according to the known keywords.
+Our goal is to transcibe the given .m4a audio file and write for each topic it's timestamp according to the known keywords.
 If you haven't already run one of our speech to text demo files, it is recommended to do so (see speech to text Run Demo section).

 The model supports transcription into English or Hebrew.
 The English keyword are: ['new', 'topic', 'end', 'topic], therefore, when the speaker wants to talk about a new topic in his lecture, he should say: "new topic", then the topic's name, and once he has finished saying the topic's name, he will say "end topic".
 Whatever he says from that moment, until the next time he says: "new topic" will be considered as the same part of his topic.